‘Deal-Maker’ Trump Isn’t Making Any Deals, As Shutdown Caps His First Year

 A former Trump administration official said neither Trump nor Republicans would necessarily be blamed for the shutdown, however the government running out of funding — especially the timing of it — would help Democrats in a midterm election by energizing their base.

-“There was no incentive for Schumer to cut an immediate deal because Trump having the government shutdown on the one-year anniversary of his inauguration is exactly the visual Democrats wanted to create," the official said.
+“There was no incentive for Schumer to cut an immediate deal because Trump having the government shut down on the one-year anniversary of his inauguration is exactly the visual Democrats wanted to create," the official said.

-"Unfortunately, the question of blame won't matter in the long term, but what does matter is the message Democrats are sending to their base voters for the midterms that they are going to stand up and fight on issues they care about."
+"Unfortunately, the question of blame won't matter in the long term, but what does matter is the message Democrats are sending to their base voters for the midterms, that they are going to stand up and fight on issues they care about."

 Paul McLeod contributed reporting.